 Movement for Memories

 Movement for Memories is designed to support people living with dementia to be active.
-We appreciate how long and difficult it can be for people to be diagnosed with dementia, so we also support people who are not formally diagnosed but are showing signs and symptoms that they likely have dementia.
+We appreciate how long and difficult it can be for people to be diagnosed with dementia, so we also support people who are not formally diagnosed but are showing signs and symptoms of early-stage memory loss or other cognitive ability loss (for example, mild cognitive impairment).
 With various activities, including swimming, the gym, golf, tennis and fitness classes, there is something for everyone.

 How we help people with dementia be active

-If you are referred to Movement for Memories our Active Communities team will help you identify your interests and provide the appropriate support you need to get active.
+If you are referred to Movement for Memories a member of our Active Communities team will contact you to arrange an initial chat, to help identify your interests and understand what support you need to be active.

 We offer a Dementia Friendly Buddy Service, delivered by volunteers; supporting you to access a range of activities more confidently.
 For example, they might meet you at reception to show you where to go; they may help you set up gym equipment or support you round the golf course.

-For further information on Movement for Memories or to refer yourself or someone you know please contact a member of our Active Communities team on:
+For further information on Movement for Memories, to make a referral or to find out more about volunteering please contact a member of our Active Communities team on: